 An Integrative, Ecological Perspective

-My expertise spans landscape design, arboriculture, and lighting, allowing me to craft spaces that are as functional as they are beautiful.
-Every element is carefully considered—
+My expertise spans landscape design, horticulture, arboriculture, and lighting, allowing me to shape spaces that are both functional and beautiful.
+Every element is carefully considered:

-How plantings evolve over time and contribute to the long-term character of the landscape
+• How plantings evolve over time, contributing to the long-term rhythm and character of the site

-How soil, water, and microclimates shape plant health and resilience
+• How soil, water, and microclimates influence plant health and resilience

-While I prioritize native species where appropriate, I take a right plant, right place approach, ensuring that plant choices align with site conditions while creating a thriving, layered composition.
+While I prioritize native species where appropriate, I take a right plant, right place approach — ensuring choices suit the site while creating a thriving, layered composition.

 Continuous Learning & Thoughtful Adaptation

-Landscapes are never static, and neither is my approach.
-I stay engaged with shifts in weather patterns, ecological changes, and new insights in horticulture and arboriculture, adapting my designs to reflect the realities of an evolving landscape.
+Landscapes are never static—and neither is my approach.
+I stay attuned to shifting climate patterns, ecological changes, and emerging insights in horticulture and arboriculture, adapting my work to reflect the realities of an evolving environment.

-By observing plant communities in their natural environments, I learn how landscapes thrive over time—and I apply these lessons to every project I design.
+By observing plant communities in their natural settings, I gain insight into how living systems thrive over time — and apply those lessons to every project I design.

 Collaboration, Trust & Craftsmanship